g-nie/cotton-reload/README.md

 I kept appending characters to the `home.html` template and waited for the refresh to execute after every new character (`home.html` is the cotton component).

-It took it 39 characters (and 39 refreshes) for the page load to need 100ms (as monitored by the debug toolbar).
+It took it 39 characters (and 39 refreshes) for the page load to need 100ms, and it kept getting worse (as monitored by the debug toolbar).
 The initial page load took ~5ms on my machine.